The great bar band battle

 Alarming Her Majesty returns as the reigning, defending, and undisputed champions of the great bar battle scene.

-Lead singer Greg von Euw commands the spotlight with his emotive vocals and captivating stage presence, drawing listeners into his band's mesmerizing world.
+Lead singer Greg von Euw commands the spotlight with his soaring vocals and captivating stage presence, drawing listeners into his band's mesmerizing world.
 George Wong, on bass, provides the rhythmic foundation, anchoring the band's sound with his solid grooves and unwavering presence.
-Nicholas Lo on Guitar 1, delivers blistering riffs and melodic hooks that ignite the audience, while Mike Thiem on Guitar 2, adds layers of complexity and intensity with his versatile playing style.
 Vamsi Suresh-Mills, handling keyboards and backup vocals, brings lush harmonies and atmospheric textures to the mix, enhancing the band's sonic landscape.
 Austin Paladeau, behind the drum kit, drives the band forward with his powerhouse beats and mostly-on-beat timing, ensuring that Alarming Her Majesty's music hits with maximum impact.
+And two brand spanking and sparkly new additions to the band!
+With his debut Bar Band Battle performance, Rich Carter on Guitar, delivers blistering riffs and melodic hooks that ignite the audience.
+And with his smooth backup vocals and timely bongo-beats, Andrew Lambert rounds out our sound this year, making us a more complex band than ever.

 It’s not sedition, it’s Alarming Her Majesty.